Learn How to Shave with a Safety Razor: Stop Torturing Yourself

 Nonetheless, there are a few tips that should help you learn to know how to use a safety razor properly, so read on to get the tools you need for the best shave of your life.

 A Quick Note on Blades and Razors

-How to Get the Closest Shave- Getting Your Face Ready
+How to Shave with a Safety Razor – Getting Your Face Ready

 What is Wet Shaving?